This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is bronchiolitis?

 Bronchiolitis is a viral infection of the bronchioles (small airways) in your child's lungs.
-These small airways become inflamed and filled with fluid and mucus.
-The muscles around the airways tighten, making them smaller.
+It causes the small airways to become swollen and filled with fluid and mucus.
 This makes it hard for your child to breathe.
 Bronchiolitis usually goes away on its own.
 Most children can be treated at home.
-If your child develops severe bronchiolitis, he may need to be treated in the hospital.

 What causes bronchiolitis?